WHY RENT WHEN YOU CAN OWN?

 STEP 5: DETERMINE IF YOU ARE WILLING TO BUILD WHERE HFHGC IS CURRENTLY BUILDING.

-Below is a list of currently available build sites that are ready to be matched with homebuyers.
+Below is a list of currently available build sites as of November 10, 2018.

 Applicants will be given a final list of available build sites AFTER they have completed an application, provided all required documentation, met the ability to pay criteria and have agreed to a final home interview as the last step in the family selection process.